kuz/Introduction-to-GPU-Computing/README.md

-Introduction-to-GPU-Computing
+Introduction to GPU Computing
 =============================

-Slides and example code for the seminar presentation about general purpose computations on GPU
+Slides and example code for the seminar presentation about general purpose compting on GPU.

+Computer Graphics Seminar MTAT.03.296<br>University of Tartu<br>2014